alsalafiyyah/alsalafiyyah.github.io/_biography/ihsan-ilahi-zahir.md

 * Editor-in-Chief of *Tarjuman al-Hadith* magazine (published by the Ahl al-Hadith Association in Lahore) and managing editor of the *Ahl al-Hadith* weekly magazine.
 * Dedicated his life to active da'wah upon returning home.
 When offered a position in Saudi Arabia, he declined, choosing to stay true to the verse: *"And it is not for the believers to go forth [to battle] all at once.
 For there should separate from every division of them a group [remaining] that they may obtain understanding in religion and warn their people when they return to them that they might be cautious"* (Quran 9:122).

-Dr. Muhammad Luqman al-Salifii noted in *Al-Dawah* magazine that Ihsan Ilahi was an exceptionally brilliant student who memorized thousands of Hadiths.
+Dr. Muhammad Luqman al-Salafi noted in *Al-Dawah* magazine that Ihsan Ilahi was an exceptionally brilliant student who memorized thousands of Hadiths.
 He would frequently sit on the gravel in the university courtyard before Sheikh Nasir al-Din al-Albani, discussing Hadith terminology and narrators, laying the foundation for a lifetime of defending the Sunnah with both pen and tongue.

 ### Opposition to Deviation and Martyrdom